 We regularly interview Presidio Graduate School alumni to learn how they are applying their degrees to address sustainability and social justice challenges in their lives and work.
 We recently caught up with Bay Area locals Tessa Rudnick (MPA, 2011) and Chance Cutrano (MPA, 2019) on their respective campaign trails.
-Tessa was most recently the IT Director for the San Francisco Department of Police Accountability and is running for a seat on the City Council of El Cerrito, CA. Chance is Director of Programs at Resource Renewal Institute in Mill Valley and is running for a seat on the Town Council of Fairfax, CA. Both will be speaking at our upcoming Community Leadership and Civic Engagement Panel Discussion on October 9th.
-We welcome you to join the conversation!
+Tessa was most recently the IT Director for the San Francisco Department of Police Accountability and won a seat on the City Council of El Cerrito, CA. Chance is Director of Programs at Resource Renewal Institute in Mill Valley and won a seat on the Town Council of Fairfax, CA.

 MR: Tessa and Chance, we were so excited to see that you’re both running for office in your own communities!
 What has your post-PGS career been, as MPA degree-holders from Presidio Graduate School?

 Tessa: I graduated in the first cohort of MPA students in 2011, and afterward I started working for the City of Berkeley’s Department of Information Technology.
 It was the absolute best thing that could have happened to me as a sustainability-minded public administrator.
 Being in government technology allows you to be a generalist, and understand the operations of local government.
 I learned both the front-end and back-end of City operations.
 I learned how each unique department functions, I learned about their workflows and their IT systems, and most importantly, I met hundreds of City staff and learned the ropes from their expertise.
 I was able to work on some incredible public safety and sustainability-related projects, and eventually went to the City and County of San Francisco and worked for the Department of Police Accountability.